 The Greyhound’s coat is relatively low maintenance and sheds as much as the average dog.

-The Lab’s double coat makes it a more profuse seasonal shedder, and the breed generally requires more frequent grooming than a Greyhound.
+The Lab’s double coat makes it a more profuse seasonal shedder, They generally need more frequent grooming than a Greyhound.

 The Greyador coat is usually dense, smooth, and short in length.

-It’s safe to expect a similar amount of shedding and similar grooming requirements as the Lab, given that your dog can inherit the Lab double coat.
+It’s safe to expect a similar amount of shedding and grooming to the Lab, given that your dog can inherit the Lab double coat.

 Many potential owners are interested in specific colors like the black Lab Greyhound mix, yellow Lab Greyhound mix, or chocolate Lab Greyhound mix.

-They can be many different colors, both solid and brindle, and a lot of Greyhounds are white with colored markings (parti-colored).
+They can be many different colors, both solid and brindle.
+A lot of Greyhounds are white with colored markings (parti-colored).

 Greyhound Lab mixes have more variety in color than Labs, because the Greyhound is so varied in color.